 The Department for Youth Policies and Universal Civic Service is the reference structure of the Presidency of the Council of Ministers for the promotion and coordination of youth policies and the management of the Universal Civic Service established by Legislative Decree 40/17.

-The National Observatory for Volunteering, founded in 1990, is chaired by the Minister of Labour and Social Policies and is composed of ten representatives of voluntary organizations active in at least six regions, two experts and three representatives of the main trade union organizations.
-The Observatory has the task of providing for the census of voluntary associations, promoting research, approving experimental projects and providing consultancy services.
+The National Observatory for Volunteering, founded in 1990, is chaired by the Ministry of Labour and Social Policies and is composed of ten representatives of volunteering organizations active at least in six regions, two experts and three representatives of the main trade union organizations.
+The Observatory has the task of providing for the census of volunteering associations, promoting research, approving experimental projects and providing consultancy services.

 CSV-Net is the national association of Volunteer Service Centres.
 It is inspired by the Charter of values of volunteering and the Charter of representation.
-It aims to strengthen the collaboration, exchange of experiences and good practices between the Service Centres, through technical assistance and training.
-It carries out research on non-profit organizations.
+It aims to strengthen the collaboration, exchange of experiences and good practices between the Service Centres, through technical assistance and training while carrying out research on non-profit organizations.

 The Regions and the Autonomous Provinces have the task of establishing and updating the Single Register of the Third Sector, which lists voluntary organizations, social promotion associations, philanthropic bodies and social enterprises.
 Only organizations that have duly registered in the register have the right to apply for financial support.

-In the context of the national civic protection service, the Regions and Autonomous Provinces have, among other functions, that of organizing the use of organized civic protection voluntary work at a territorial level, as well as the related forms of representation on a democratic basis (Legislative Decree 1/2018).
-Many Regions and Autonomous Provinces have issued specific regulations in relation to civic protection volunteering and report the requisites that the subjects providing the voluntary services must have.
+In the context of the national civic protection service, the Regions and Autonomous Provinces have, among other functions, that of organizing the use of organized civic protection and voluntary work at local level, as well as the related forms of representation on a democratic basis (Legislative Decree 1/2018).
+Many Regions and Autonomous Provinces have issued specific regulations in relation to voluntary civic protection and report the requisites that the subjects providing the voluntary services must have.
 The following are the Regions that have a regulation on volunteering:

 - Calabria, regulation updated to 2019